 Museum of Design Atlanta (MODA), Atlanta

-First opened in 1989 as the Atlanta International Museum of Art & Design, MODA is the only museum in the Southeast devoted exclusively to the study, recognition and celebration of all things design.
-In this respect, MODA is unquestionably different from your standard art museum fare.
-It examines how design affects people's daily lives through exhibitions, educational outreach, and adult programming.
+First opened in 1989 as the Atlanta International Museum of Art & Design, it is the only museum in the Southeast devoted exclusively to the study, recognition, and celebration of design.
+In this respect, MODA stands apart from traditional art museums, focusing on how design shapes everyday life through exhibitions, educational outreach, and adult-focused programming.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Atlanta.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.